-Applicator Tools to suit project (as selected)

-- hi-density foam roller, or - microfibre roller; or round microfibre applicator pad with hand gusset - natural bristle paint brush or compatible synthetic paint brush
+- Applicator Tools to suit project (as selected) - Hi-density foam roller suitable for lacquers or similar, or microfibre roller; available from hardware stores - Round microfibre applicator pad with hand gusset (available in Everbrite Kits) - Natural bristle paint brush or compatible synthetic paint brush (available in Everbrite Kits)

-NOTE: Do NOT use old rollers or paint brushes previously used to apply paint, varnish etc.
+NOTE: Do NOT use old previously used rollers or paint brushes to apply other paints, varnishes etc.

-Containers for coating (required)

-Container to suit the applicator tool being used to apply the coating.
-A clean metal tin or glass container is suitable.
-Plastic vessels must be lined with aluminium tin-foil to prevent the plastic reacting with the wet coating dwelling in the container. e.g. plastic roller trays (for rollers) or plastic ice cream containers (for round microfibre applicator pads)
+- Metal, Glass or tinfoil lined plastic containers to hold coating (required) - Container to suit the applicator tool being used to apply the coating.
+A clean metal tin or glass container is suitable. - Plastic vessels must be lined with aluminium tin-foil to prevent the plastic reacting with the wet coating dwelling in the container. e.g. plastic roller trays (for rollers) or plastic ice cream containers (for round microfibre applicator pads) - Aluminium tin-foil (required) - To protect applicator tools (rollers/ paint brushes) from going hard in between coats, and to line any plastic container that may be used to hold coating, such as a plastic roller tray or ice cream container. - Heat Gun, Fan Heater or Blow Drier if needed to warm the metal in cold weather.